 At Glenbard North, we offer a violence and bullying hotline which allows students to provide anonymous information to school officials regarding potential school threats or bullying incidents.
-P.R.O.W.L - Please Reach Out We Listen allows students an opportunity to report usafe or intimidating behaviors while remaining anonymous.
-All situation that are reported are investigated by the school administration.
+P.R.O.W.L - Please Reach Out We Listen allows students an opportunity to report unsafe or intimidating behaviors while remaining anonymous.
+All situations that are reported are investigated by the school administration.
 The number is (630) 681-3192.
 Additionally, Students who wish to report a potential act of school violence at Glenbard North may also leave an anonymous message with our Police Liaison Officer at 630-681-3177.
 The State of Illinois has created a school safety program called Safe2Help Illinois in an effort to raise awareness of the threats facing schoolchildren in Illinois.
 Safe2Help Illinois offers students a safe, confidential way in which to share information that might help prevent suicides, bullying, school violence or other threats to school safety.
 This program is intended to get students to "Seek Help Before Harm."
 Call 844-472-3345 or Text 72332(SAFE2) to report.
-The Attorney General's Safety Tips homepage contains several links that may provide additional helpful resources. http://illinoisattorneygeneral.gov/children/kids/safetytips.html
+The Attorney General's Safety Tips homepage contains several links that may provide additional helpful resources. https://illinoisattornevgeneral.gov/Safer-Communities/Safeguarding-Children/index